Jul 24, 2014

 Different types of Arizona individual income tax credits can stack.
 You can combine any of the different tax credits on top of each other to receive more of a tax credit on your Arizona income taxes, so long as you have that much liability to claim.

-For 2013, it seems that a married couple filing jointly can claim upwards to $3,262 in dollar-for-dollar tax credits for donations to qualifying sources.
+For 2014, it seems that a married couple filing jointly can claim upwards to $3,306 in dollar-for-dollar tax credits for donations to qualifying sources.
 That is amazing!
-Just remember that ACSTO only deals with the individual private school tax credits.
-We cannot accept donations for any other type of tax credit!
+Just remember that ACSTO only deals with the individual private school tax credits; we cannot accept donations for any other type of tax credit.

 If you donate to multiple tax credits, remember that the sum of the tax credits you are able to claim in a given year is never able to be higher than your actual liability for that year.
 If your donations to multiple tax credits total higher than your liability, you are able to claim the excess in future years under those tax credits (within five consecutive years), but what you are able to claim in future years is limited to the total of the maximums allowed in the current year.
 Everything in excess of those maximums cannot be claimed back in any year, and simply count as a charitable gift instead of a tax credit donation.